themesberg/flowbite/content/components/popover.md

 toc: true
 requires_js: true

-previous: Progress bar
+previous: Pagination
-previousLink: components/progress/
+previousLink: components/pagination/

-next: Tables
+next: Progress bar
-nextLink: components/tables/
+nextLink: components/progress/
 ---

 Get started with the popover component to show any type of content inside a pop-up box when hovering or clicking over a trigger element.
 There are multiple examples that you can choose from, such as showing more information about a user profile, company profile, password strength, and more.